 What Are Learning Disabilities?

 A learning disability is a neurological condition that interferes with a person’s ability to store, process, or produce information.
-Common examples are dyslexia, dyscalculia, and dysgraphia.
+Some common examples are dyslexia, dyscalculia, and dysgraphia.
 Learning disabilities can affect one’s ability to read, write, speak, spell, compute math, and reason, and also affect a person’s attention, memory, coordination, social skills, and emotional maturity.

 View Glossary of Terms.